-be installed12
+be installed

-Preventing groundwater from flowing into the Reactor Buildings Reducing groundwater inflow by pumping sub-drain water
+Preventing groundwater from flowing into the Reactor Buildings

+Reducing groundwater inflow by pumping sub-drain water Drainage of groundwater by operating the sub-drain Pumping well 🖁 Unit 2 📷 🕫

 To reduce groundwater flowing into the buildings, pumping-up of groundwater from wells (subdrains) around the buildings started on September 3, 2015.
 Pumped-up groundwater was purified at dedicated facilities and released after TEPCO and a third-party organization confirmed that its quality met operational targets.